 This cycleway provides some easy off-road cycling along the coast of the Manukau Harbour for just over 14km.
-Ride through regenerating native bush and take in the views of the sparking waterfront.
+Ride through regenerating native bush and take in the views of the sparkling waterfront.
 Start the cycleway from Ambury Regional Park.
-Cycling from Auckland Central to the park takes about 1 hour (16km) via Eden Road or or Urban Route 4.
+Cycling from Auckland Central to the park takes about 1 hour (16km) via Eden Road or Urban Route 4.
 Follow the routes past Onehunga and over the Mangere Bridge.
 Then follow the coastline to Ambury Regional Park.

 Mountain biking in North Shore